jfcloutier/karma_system/design_notes/acting.md

     * send a prediction error with actual value `not_relevant`
   * Else experience the activation of the goal (which exists in the context of an intent) as `relevant`
 * `planned`
-  * If the CA has a working plan, do nothing (the prediction is correct)
+  * If the CA has a plan, do nothing (the prediction is correct)
   * Else if the directive does not correspond to a current experience
     * send a prediction error with actual value `not_relevant`
   * Else if the activation of the directive is experienced as `relevant`,
-    * the CA experiences the directive as `planning`
     * start working on a plan or keep working on it (see below)
-    * send a prediction error with actual value `planning`
+    * send a prediction error with actual value `relevant`
   * Else if the CA failed to build a working plan for the directive
     * send a prediction error with actual value `failed`
   * Else if the CA recently executed a plan to achieve the directive
     * send a prediction error with actual value `executed`
 * `executed`
   * If the directive activation is already experienced as `executed` do nothing
-  * Else if all sub-directives are observed as `executed`
-    * then the directive is experienced as `executed`
-    * send a prediction error with actual value `executed`
   * Else if the directive no longer corresponds to a current experience
     * send a prediction error with actual value `not_relevant`
   * Else if the directive activation is experienced as `failed` (any planned sub-directive activation is observed to be failed)
     * send a prediction error with actual value `failed`
   * Else if the directive activation is experience as `planned`
-    * the activation is now experienced as `executing`
+    * start or continue executing the plan for achieving the directive
     * if the plan contains goals as directives
       * predict to each umwelt CA an `executed` activation experience for each directive in the directive's plan
     * if the directive's plan contains commands as sub-directives, i.e. it prescribes a "movement"